Are You Teaching Your Parrot to Bite?

 Misreading Signals--How Innocent Actions Can be Misinterpreted and Trigger Biting

-Think about this for a moment: if you were a parrot and you were used to navigating by means of branches that you had learned by experience, often moved and swayed, what would be the first thing you would do prior to stepping onto them?
-You would ensure that the branches you were about to step onto were stable, wouldn't you?
+Think about this for a moment.
+If you were a parrot and you were used to navigating by means of branches that you had learned by experience, often moved and swayed, what would be the first thing you would do prior to stepping onto them?
+You would ensure that the branches were stable, wouldn't you?

-Now, normally, prior to stepping onto a perch, a parrot may secure it first with its beak, then step up onto it.
+Now, normally, prior to stepping onto a perch, a parrot might test and secure it first with its beak, then step up onto it.
 If the bird knows a perch is stable from previous use, it may feel more confident about stepping onto it, with no prior testing.

 Now, if the human is afraid of receiving a bite and jerks the hand away, this reaction may actually trigger biting on the part of the parrot.

 Understandably so.
 The bird may have been testing the finger prior to obediently stepping up, as instructed.
-The parrot has now been shown that the perch is unstable.
+Then it was yanked away.
+The parrot may have been frightened and has now been shown that the perch is unstable.
 The next time a finger is offered, the parrot may be cautious and use stronger measures to test/secure it, prior to stepping up onto it.

-How would you react if you were instructed to step up on something, then the moment you checked to see it was safe and tried to secure it, it was yanked away from you?
+How would you react if you were instructed to step up on something, then the moment you checked to see it was safe and tested it, it was yanked away from you?
 You would question why someone would instruct you to take an action and then sabotage that same action.
 You would have a hard time trusting that person the next time, wouldn't you?

 If someone did this repeatedly, this might trigger aggressive behavior.
-A parrot might be conveying: you've told me to step up but each time I do, you yank my perch away.
+A parrot might be conveying: you've told me to step up but each time I try to, you yank my perch away.
 This upsets me and now I'm reacting in kind.

-"In Your Face" Behavior--Another behavior that can trigger parrot biting is the human who approaches a parrot and waves a finger in front of the bird's beak.
+Another behavior that can trigger biting in parrots is the human who approaches a parrot and waves a finger in front of the bird's beak.
 This is asking for trouble because the parrot interprets this as threatening behavior.
 Wouldn't you?

 I remember telling new guests to my home to never do this but as they approached my parrot, they would start waving their finger in front of his face, seemingly forgetting my warnings.
 To my bird's great credit, he would give a warning lunge, so that those tall humans threatening him, backed off.
 Imagine having a stranger towering over you and exhibiting body language that your instincts tell you is threatening?
 Wouldn't you go into red alert?

 Remember, humans take parrots out of their natural environments and then expect them to adapt to unnatural environments.
-Understanding that your behavior may be interpreted differently can go a long way in fostering peaceful cohabitation with your parrot.
+Understanding that your behavior may be interpreted differently can go a long way in fostering peaceful cohabitation and peaceful relations with your parrot.

 When a Parrot Bites--Unintentional Reinforcement